 Main walls

 Repair category 1

 Notes No significant defects evident.

-I am advised by the seller that the property was re-rendered in 2021.

-Windows, external doors and joinery

-Repair category 1

-Notes No significant defects evident.

-The seals to double glazed units often fail resulting in condensation between the panes of glass.
-Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
-This can occur without warning and may only be seen in certain weather conditions.
+Windows, external doors and joinery Repair category 1 Notes Windows and external doors appear to be original to the construction of the property.
+General age related wear and tear is noted to window units and mechanisms.
 Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.